amandalynnelliott/amandalynnelliott.github.io-dev/README.md

 ## Updating Site (and adding posts)

+Using the command `node deploy` runs a script to deletes, regenerates, and pushes the live repo.
+Push dev repo with commit message.

+### Updating Site - old method

 1. Once changes are added to the `-dev` repo, type the command `jekyll build.`
 2. Go into the `_site` folder and copy the new contents.
 3. Paste and replace the contents in the live repo, except for the .git folder.